Winter 2021 Term

 How can I access student services in Winter Term?

-With the increased in-person activities on campus in Winter Term, RDC will also increase our in-person service offerings.
-Additional details will be provided as decisions are made.
+With safely increasing in-person learning opportunities on campus in Winter Term, RDC will also increase our in-person service offerings.
+RDC will continue to offer services remotely and online, as well, using a variety of methods (e.g. online appointments, email and phone).

 Coming to Campus in Winter Term